Pop Culture and Identity in Radical Performance Movement Workshop with ‘The Famous’ Lauren Barri Holstein

 We are particularly interested in creating a space in which contemporary feminism can be critiqued for its ‘whiteness’ and its privilege, and we aim to bring together young women/female-identifying young people from diverse racial and economic backgrounds to participate in this workshop.

-This workshop is suitable for young female-identifying with an interest in, or questions about, feminism, aged 15-18.
+This workshop is suitable for young women (trans, cis, and non-binary inclusive), with an interest in, or questions about, feminism, aged 15-18.

 When is it?